Meningitis B Vaccine

 Frequently Asked Questions

-We use Bexsero, which is now manufactured by GlaxoSmithKline.
+The vaccine is manufactured by GlaxoSmithKline.
 This is the only vaccine available in the UK against meningitis B and is used in both private clinics and the NHS.

 2) Is the Meningitis B vaccine safe?